 Agents: 3 tools (thanks, hello, scout)

-Initial approach: One global UIToolConfigs
+Initial approach: One global UIToolConfigs type.

 Problem: Type pollution.
 Study components got autocomplete for Interview tools.
 Runtime errors from tool type mismatches.